design-automation/gs-json/README.md

 # Conceptual Model
 The gs-JSON conceptual model uses topology as the organising framework for defining both geometry and semantics.

-Geometry includes both polygonal and spline based geometric entities.
-Semantics consists of data linked to entities and collections of entities in the model.
+Geometry consists of objects, and includes both polygonal and spline based geometry.
+Semantics consists of data linked to objects and groups of objects in the model.

-## Topological Components
+## Topology
+Each geometric object consists of a set of topological components.
 The topological component hierarchy is follows:
 * 0D Components
   * POINT = a point is space.